Aluminum18/Poly-Shinobi-Public-Information/README.md

 Focus and keep enemy in front of character.
 Check this [clip](https://www.youtube.com/clip/UgkxH7jG2xIonQjabVtlfri0cBDbTRGxhPZD) for detail.

-## Cull obstructing camera view object
+## Cull Obstructing Camera View Object
 Render objects as wireframe when whey obstruct the camera view.
 Check this [clip](https://youtu.be/xuJ9510OPOM) for detail.